DanielJDufour/wkt-crs/README.md

 {
   data: [
     // the first item in an array is always the keyword name of the array,
-    // so there's not need for `"raw:UNIT"`
+    // so there's no need for "raw:UNIT"
     "UNIT",

-    // degree appears as the string "degree" in the source wkt,
+    // "degree" appears as a string in the source wkt
-    // so there's no need to change it
+    // with quotes around it, so there's no need to change it "degree",
-    "degree",

     // number is exactly the same as it appears in the wkt